Arsenal transfer news: Gunners' £25m Tierney bid rejected by Celtic | Goal.com

 Scotland international Tierney has emerged as Unai Emery's primary target at left-back, with the north London outfit having already seen a £15m ($19m) offer knocked back.

-And Goal has now learned that the Bhoys have again turned down a bid from Arsenal, with the Scottish champions unhappy with the structure of the deal, which includes a number of add-ons and clauses.
+And Goal has now learned that the Bhoys have again turned down a bid from Arsenal, with the Scottish champions unhappy with the structure of the deal, which includes a number of add-ons and clauses so as to reach the eventual £25m fee.

 It is expected Arsenal will return with a third offer in the coming days as their wait for a first senior signing of the summer transfer window goes on.